US$2,298.00raised of $12,000.00 goal goal

-- Commissioning of articles by arts writers and contributors - generating income for writers
+- Commission of articles for publishing - providing an income for writers

-- Mentorship and internship opportunities nurturing a new generation of writers - sustainabilty and knowledge sharing
+- Mentorship and internship opportunities nurturing a new generation of writers and artists - sustainabilty and knowledge sharing

 We need to be able to continue commissioning outstanding, critical and intelligent editorial content from our writers and contributors.
 We need to nurture emerging artists and creative practitioners, so that the next wave of thought leaders can build on what we have been able to achieve so far!